 We have worked with London Borough of Southwark and Styles House residents to agree a set of principles that enabled a masterplan approach to the redevelopment of the wider site.

-The proposals, which include new council homes, offices, new public realm and shared space in the heart of Southwark, have now been approved at committee.
+The proposals, which include new offices, public realm and shared space in the heart of Southwark, have now been approved at committee.
 These proposals also enable the provision of new council homes.

 Find out more about the Southwark over station development.